DEVA8459/Nmaste-React/lec 4/Session 4 Theory.md

 ## Q: Difference between `Virtual DOM` and `Real DOM`?
+A:Read about diff algorithm
-A: DOM stands for `Document Object Model`, which represents your application UI and whenever the changes are made in the application, this DOM gets updated and the user is able to visualize the changes.
+ DOM stands for `Document Object Model`, which represents your application UI and whenever the changes are made in the application, this DOM gets updated and the user is able to visualize the changes.
 DOM is an interface that allows scripts to update the content, style, and structure of the document.
 - `Virtual DOM`
     - The Virtual DOM is a light-weight abstraction of the DOM.
 You can think of it as a copy of the DOM, that can be updated without affecting the actual DOM.
 It has all the same properties as the real DOM object, but doesn’t have the ability to write to the screen like the real DOM.
     - Virtual DOM is just like a blueprint of a machine, can do the changes in the blueprint but those changes will not directly apply to the machine.